MoiCoquille/Indalit-Website2/content/packs.md

 <div class="row">
   <div class="col-md-4">
-<h4 class="font09">Investigate</h4>
+<h4 class="font09">Assessment</h4>
-<h4 class="font03">We will need to undertand your organization, speak to the staff that is part of the project, work with the externals of this project, grasp the technical solution expected and take into account managements expectations. </h4>
+<h4 class="font03">We will need to understand your organization, work with you teams, grasp the technical solution expected and take into account managements expectations.
+The project manager will be an AWS Certified Solutions Architect if the project is an AWS one.</h4>
 </div>

 <div class="col-md-4">
-<h4 class="font09">Duration</h4>
+<h4 class="font09">Build Project</h4>
-<h4 class="font03">This package is provided on a weekly bases of maximum 6 hours.
-They do not need to be consecutive.
-The price is per week and expected to last the whole duration of the project.</h4>
+<h4 class="font03">Prepare documentation, follow-up template, contacts/positions/roles in project,...
+Once this is done, then we will present the project to you via a Video Conference Call.</h4>
 </div>
   <div class="col-md-4">
-<h4 class="font09">Document</h4>
+<h4 class="font09">Manage Project</h4>
-<h4 class="font03">Yes we know, nobody likes to read them, but it is the role of a project manager to document the initial requirements, a weekly status, all main tasks and objectives with the daily updates,...</h4>
+<h4 class="font03">Work with your teams to follow the schedule or adapt rapidly to changes or problems.
+Plan weekly follow-up meetings, stay close to the people involved & report weekly.</h4>
 </div>
 </div>